-The breathless dream, she thought.
-She hated dreams like that, where she wasn't able to breathe in real life, so to make her wake up, her dreams tried to drown her or...but she wasn't in bed.
-She sat on a thin leathery substance that covered some kind of hard stone floor.
+The breathless dream.
+She hated dreams like that, where she wasn’t able to breathe in real life, so to make her wake up, her dreams tried to drown her or…but she wasn’t in bed.
+She sat on a thin leathery substance that covered some kind of hard stone.

 And she couldn’t see.
 Her eyes were open, but she saw nothing.

-"Dad?"
-Tiffany called out, wincing at a stinging ring in her ears from the sudden noise of her own voice.
+“Dad?”
+Tiffany called, wincing at a stinging ring in her ears from the sudden noise of her own voice.
 The room echoed hollowly.
-Tiffany waved her hands in front of her and felt nothing, so she rolled onto her side and tried to stand.
+Tiffany waved her hands in front of her and felt nothing.
+She rolled onto her side and tried to stand.
 The leathery substance hissed as it dragged along the ground with her.
-I'm wrapped in it, she thought, feeling it on her elbow as she rolled.
-Her legs felt constricted too, but whatever fabric wrapped around them gave easily and she began to stand.
+I’m wrapped in it, she thought, feeling it on her elbow as she rolled.
+Her legs felt constricted too, but whatever fabric wrapped around them gave easily and she stood.
 Her vision warmed to the task as well, giving her a bleary glimpse of the room as she straightened and planted her feet.
 She felt top heavy.
 Attributing it to her big head, as usual, she leaned forward a little to keep from toppling backwards.